runatlantis/atlantis/runatlantis.io/docs/locking.md

 </p>

 ## Unlocking
+The project and workspace will be automatically unlocked when the PR is merged or closed.

 To unlock the project and workspace without completing an `apply` and merging, click the link at the bottom of the plan comment to discard the plan and delete the lock where it says **"To discard this plan click here"**: